 Wikiliya and New Hopewell are tea factories that have significantly helped low income families in the Balangoda district, both by purchasing tea leaves from small owners in the area (ca. 13,000 suppliers), and by creating jobs to support more than 10,000 families.

-The two factories produce almost 4 million kg of tea every year.
+The two factories produce more almost 4 million kilos of tea every year.

 Project “TeaologyCARE” is designed to practically improve the living conditions of these people from an economic, cultural and spiritual standpoint.

-TeaologyCARE was launched to provide future generation with the means required, even cultural, to improve their living conditions, besides also building awareness of health and social problems.
+TeaologyCARE aims to provide future generations with the means to improve their living conditions, in part by building awareness of health and social problems.

 The program supports education for the children of female workers by providing scholarships.